nimobeeren/dressme/README.md

 ### Evals

 Evals measure the performance of AI components.
-To run the classification eval:
+To run them:

 ```bash
 pnpm evals